Medium/nodeunitq/README.md

-Simple utilities for nodeunits (like test builders and assertions), particularly around Q promises.
+Simple utilities for nodeunit (like test builders and assertions), particularly around Q promises.

 In normal nodeunit, you add a test like this: